-Shrouded in myth and history, the Maiden's Tower, which also goes by the name of Leander's Tower, has become one of the city's most iconic attractions.
-The sturdy structure sits on a small islet at the entrance to the Bosphurus, welcoming visitors to Istanbul in one form or another for centuries.
+Shrouded in myth and history, the Maiden's Tower, which also goes by the name of Leander's Tower, has become one of Istanbul's most iconic attractions.
+The sturdy structure sits on a small islet keeping watch over the entrance to the Bosphorus Strait.
+Take a short boat ride to explore the beauty and legends surrounding the tower.

-The stunning Maiden Tower has now been converted into a popular restaurant and café where tourists can enjoy magnificent views of Istanbul skyline and the divide of two continents.
+Café with a viewThe tower has now been converted into a popular restaurant and café where you can enjoy magnificent views of Istanbul skyline and the divide of two continents.
 To make the most of incredible sunsets an evening visit is recommended.